opentensor/developer-docs/docs/btcli-permissions.md

 ### `btcli c metagraph`

 ## Wallet management

-Mostly target a coldkey; should be performed on a max CK workstation, NOT a mining workstation or any other insecure endpoint.
+Mostly target a coldkey; should be performed on a secure CK workstation, NOT a mining workstation or any other insecure endpoint.

+HKs should be created on secure CK workstation and then carefully provisioned to less secure working nodes for mining and validation.

 ### `btcli wallet list`
 ### `btcli wallet swap-hotkey`